Collapsible content

 SIGNATURE FIBRES

-Our fibres are autoclave-safe.
+Our fibres are autoclave-compatible.
 Before autoclaving, ensure they are thoroughly cleaned and free from residue.
 Fibres may be cleaned with mild detergents in ultrasonic cleaners, which provide an additional level of debris removal.
 Autoclave using a wrapped cycle only.
 Avoid unwrapped, fast, or dry cycles, as over-drying may cause minor deformation or weakening of the fibres.
-Always refer to the manufacturer’s guidelines when autoclaving different materials.
-The specified autoclave settings for plastics apply exclusively to our brush fibres, not to their handles.
+Always refer to the manufacturer’s guidelines when autoclaving different materials, this is generally standardised at 121°C (250°F) for plastics.
+The specified autoclave settings for plastics apply only to our brush fibres, not to their handles.

 Fibres may appear slightly compressed after autoclaving within the autoclave pouch.
 This does not affect performance and they will resume their original shape once reinserted into their handles.